ysc/QuestionAnsweringSystem/README.md

         The feature uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to a set of Web services.

+    4、IBM Watson（商业）
+        Watson is built to mirror the same learning process that we have.
+        Watson has been learning the language of professions and is trained by experts to work across many different industries.

 [OpenEphyra主页](http://www.ephyra.info/)